socrse/rsecon25-bof-ai/session_1.md

 #### Looking to the future (utopias and dystopias)

 - What does the utopia look like for RSEs?
 What is our destination if we get everything right?
-How widely is this vision shared among our community?
+Is this a utopia for everyone, or just some of us?
 - What does the dystopia look like?
 What happens if we get things wrong?
-- Do any of our principles or practices change in a world where AI tools are 'self-trained' using reinforcement learning?
+- Do any of our principles or practices change if AI tools are largely 'self-trained' on their own generated code?

 ==Vote here:==

+_(Add more topics as required.)_

 ## Breakout discussions \#2